When it’s time to get your grub on.

 Virginia City Restaurants

 Choose from more than 60 flavors of salt water taffy and more than 60 Jelly Belly flavors.
 In addition, Barrels O’Candy has 16 flavors of ice cream, numerous slushies, fancy truffles and nut bars.
-Step back in time with root beer barrels, Chick-O-Sticks, Sixlets and all the candies you remember as a child.
+How about root beer barrels, Chick-O-Sticks, Sixlets and all the candies you remember as a child?
+Barrels O’Candy has you covered.

 Café Del Rio

-From the historic Werrin Building, originally a grocery store and rooming house, Café del Rio has been serving up authentic Southwest flavors since 2005.
-Using fresh quality ingredients, food is prepared from scratch with traditional techniques and a sincere desire to please and impress.
+Housed in the historic Werrin Building, originally a grocery store and rooming house, Café del Rio has been serving up authentic Tex-Mex flavors since 2005.
+Using only fresh quality ingredients, the menu is prepared from scratch with traditional techniques and a sincere desire to please and impress.

 Crown Point Restaurant

 Located in the historic Gold Hill Hotel, the oldest operating hotel in Nevada, the Crown Point Restaurant offers traditional American cuisine at an affordable price.
-Grab a table on the patio or in the lounge for lunch, offered daily beginning at 11 a.m., or enjoy dinner in the dining room Thursday through Monday beginning at 4 p.m.
+Grab a table on the patio or in the lounge for dinner Thursday through Monday beginning at 4 p.m.

 Grandma’s Fudge Factory

-Grandma’s Fudge Factory first opened its doors in 1971.
-Their master candy makers are still making fudge the old-fashioned way in the center of town.
-Grandma’s Fudge is cooked in large copper pots, paddled by hand and while still warm, it's poured on a temperature-controlled table and paddled to perfection.
+Grandma’s Fudge Factory first opened its doors in 1971 and their master candy makers are still making fudge the old-fashioned way.
+Grandma’s Fudge is cooked in large copper pots, paddled by hand and while still warm, poured on a temperature-controlled table and paddled to yummy perfection.
 The fudge is made with only natural ingredients.
 Want some delivered to your doorstep?
-Order today to make sure your next gift is a sweet one!
+Not a problem.
+Grandma’s Fudge happily ships.

-An indoor/outdoor BBQ restaurant serving cooked-to-order hamburgers, grilled hot dogs, pulled pork sandwiches, smoked turkey and country-style pork ribs.
-Owner and in-house BBQer, Rich Connell, received his training while working for the Redding Fire Dept. Once in Virginia City, look for the only outdoor seating place with shade, music and pine trees.
+An indoor/outdoor grill and saloon serving cooked-to-order hamburgers, grilled hot dogs, pulled pork sandwiches, smoked turkey and country-style pork ribs.
+Owner and in-house griller, Rich Connell, received his training while working for the Redding Fire Department, hence the restaurant’s namesake.
+Once in Virginia City, look for the outdoor seating place with shade, music and pine trees.
 Or just follow your nose towards the south end of town.
+Catering available.

 The Palace Restaurant is a local’s favorite.
-Serving breakfast and lunch for more than15 years, the building was once the Territorial Enterprise office.
-The Palace offers a full breakfast menu with items ranging from bacon and eggs to a filling four-egg omelet.
-Lunch consists of salads, sandwiches, sirloin burgers and they are famous for mouth-watering Reuben sandwiches.
-Full premium bar includes ten premium drafts, more than forty tequilas and 35 vodkas.
+Serving patrons for more than 15 years, the building was once the Territorial Enterprise office.
+The Palace offers a full lunch menu consisting of salads, sandwiches, sirloin burgers and they are famous for mouth-watering Reuben sandwiches.
+Full premium bar includes premium drafts and all the well options imaginable.

 Red Dog Saloon & Pizza Parlor

-Enjoy our locals-favorite full bar and Chicago-style pizza -- all in the ambience of the old Red Dog Saloon, dating back to the heyday of the Comstock mines and the birthplace of San Francisco-style rock and roll.
+Enjoy our locals-favorite full bar and Chicago-style pizza surrounded by the ambience of the old Red Dog Saloon.
+The Red Dog dates back to the heyday of the Comstock mines and as the birthplace of San Francisco-style rock and roll.
 The pizza dough is made fresh daily and the sauce is homemade.
-Combine these with fresh ingredients baked in a brick oven to create a taste you can’t get anywhere else.
+Combine these with fresh ingredients baked in a brick oven and you’ve got a combination that will have your taste buds wanting more.

 Red’s Old Fashioned Candies

-Red's is the oldest operating candy factory and mercantile in Nevada, and continues to make a wide variety of fudges, brittles, chocolates and toffees, caramel apples, turtles and specialty hard candies daily.
-Red's proudly boasts the highest quality and lowest prices on the Comstock and for miles around.
-With a selection of more than 40 different ice cream, yogurt and sherbet flavors at prices that can’t be beat you will fill that waffle cone to the brim.
-They also feature a sandwich parlor.
-Come belly up to this bar for subs and fried favorites.
+Red’s is the oldest operating candy factory and mercantile in Nevada and continues to make a wide variety of fudges, brittles, chocolates, toffees, caramel apples, turtles and specialty hard candies daily.
+With a selection of more than 40 different ice cream, yogurt and sherbet flavors, you’ll find the waffle cones filled to the brim at prices that can’t be beat.
+Red’s also has a full-service sandwich parlor.

 The Roasting House